SkyTemple/skytemple-randomizer/README.rst

 When installing from source, you probably want to install the "gtk" extra, in order to have the actual GUI functional.

+The GTK frontend requires GTK 4, all related libraries and libadwaita to be installed.

 Downloads
 ---------
 - Windows: https://projectpokemon.org/home/files/file/4235-skytemple-randomizer/